Posts from the "Crisis Management" category

-There can be unintended additional contents, also known as physical contaminants and foreign objects, in fruit and vegetable purchases.
+Fruit and vegetable purchases may occasionally contain unintended additional contents, such as physical contaminants or foreign objects.
 Growers aim to eliminate these from the fresh produce sent to retailers and processors.
 Most retail and food service specifications have a zero tolerance for pests, dead or alive, or other physical contaminants.
 Consumers also have a low tolerance of additional contents.

 Physical contaminants is a broad category that includes but is not limited to soil, stones, sticks, weeds, insects, frogs, glass, nails, plastic and rubber, pens, pins, paper clips and jewellery.
 Some are a social media novelty while others have genuine injury potential.
 Some come from the environment and others are from harvest, handling and packing.
 Some can result in withdrawals, recalls and negative media coverage.

 FPSC has produced a fact sheet to address the topic of contamination of pests and objects.Read Article →

 Global Food Safety Resource: More than half of the secret to recovering from a pathogen-related product recall lies in being prepared before it even happens, according to Keith Warriner, a professor of food science at Canada’s University of Guelph.
 “Have a recall team that includes someone with decision-making authority,” he says, noting that, depending on the company, the team should also have staff from quality assurance, production, marketing and distribution.Read Article →

 Food Safety Australia: There was a product recall in Australia around 10 years ago which is now taught in Universities around the world on how it should be done.
 The company involved immediately put its Product Recall Program into operation and shut down production in the affected plants, retrieved all the suspect product and then went into a very carefully managed public relations campaign.